aiman-al-masoud/cinciarellang/docs/wiki/0-intro/README.md

 Its main features include:

 * First class support for deep and immutable copies.
-* Pure functions, with the option to add impure features.
+* Pure functions, with optionally impure features.
 * Static typing and type inference.
 * Sugary and addictive high-level syntax.
 * Support for Java classes and objects.